numpy/numpy/doc/neps/nep-0025-missing-data-3.rst

-*Context: this NEP was written as an additional alternative to NEP 12 (NEP 24 is another alternative), which at the time of writing had an implementation that was merged into the NumPy master branch.*
+*Context: this NEP was written as an additional alternative to NEP 12 (NEP 24 is another alternative), which at the time of writing had an implementation that was merged into the NumPy main branch.*

 To try and make more progress on the whole missing values/masked arrays/... debate, it seems useful to have a more technical discussion of the pieces